WMDA/SCN/README.md

 # SCN

 SCN is a structural covariance network pipeline built in python.
-Currently a work in progress it uses the scona package as a basis for building the graphs then use the methodology out line by Drakesmith to permutate for group differences.
+It uses the scona package as a basis for building the graphs then use the methodology out line by Drakesmith to permutate for group differences in global measures.

-At the current time SCN can't calculate or permuate group differences for nodal measures only global measure.
+Current time SCN can't calculate or permuate group differences for nodal measures only global measure.
 Hopefully in future releases this functionality can be added.

 ## Usage